Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Projects/02-Custom-API-Project.md

 ## Objectives

-1. Practice the software development life cycle by completing a project from proposal to deployment.
+1. Practice the software development life cycle by completing a project from proposal to deployment with a focus on Test Driven Development practices.
 1. Utilize all the techniques learned in class in a single cohesive project.
+1. Produce a portfolio-worthy authenticated API to show off to the world!

 ## Requirements